awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.20, November 14, 2019 =
+* Fix: CSV download import issues with file to price assignments and AmazonS3 files.
+* Fix: The edd_after_payment_actions action fired via cron was missing attributes.
+* Fix: The SendWP connection link was visited if enter/return was pressed to update settings.
+* New: Promotional elements added to EDD admin screens.

 = 2.9.19, October 28, 2019 =
 * Fix: Limit register_meta calls to be for the download post type only, in preparation for WordPress 5.3 compatibility.